 Sleep Is Essential For a Healthy Mind and Body

 If you constantly find yourself feeling fatigued throughout the day, there’s a chance you’re suffering from sleep apnea.
 This sleep disorder affects approximately 22 million Americans and can lead to both physical and mental health problems.
 Keep reading to learn more about this disorder and how our sleep dentist, Dr. Katz, can help.

 Sleep Apnea’s Effect On Your Brain

-While you’re sleeping, your brain sends messages to the rest of your body, creating different stages of sleep.
+While sleeping, your brain sends messages to the rest of your body, creating different stages of sleep.
 These stages make up your REM cycle.
 During each stage of sleep, your brain naturally releases occurring chemicals to your body, which contribute to its different functions.

 If you’re constantly waking up in the middle of your REM cycle due to sleep apnea, the process of releasing chemicals to your body can be hindered and cause a chemical imbalance in your brain.
 This imbalance can make you feel a variety of emotions, which sometimes leads to mental health issues.